Darwish2000/music_app/README.md

 # music_app Mohammad Darwish

-A new Flutter project.

-You can check the UI images to see how the app looks like
+To view how the app looks, check the images_UI folder.

 If you face an issue running the app from this error [ ERROR:D8: Cannot fit requested classes in a single dex file (# methods: 67905 > 65536) ] --> steps to solve it